betaglot/betaglot/docs/encyclopedia/Beta/BetaSystema/Overview.md

 # 🔷<beta>BETASYSTEMA</beta>

+Combinatorial system

-Split into Prakitikos(Practice) and Theoria(Theory)
+Split into Praktik(Practice) and Theoria(Theory)

-Pratice is used to solve Problems

-- Do what needs to be done?

-Theoria is used to define the content of problems

-- Know what can be done

 BETAGLOTS are people who apply the BETASYSTEMA to multiple sports